African - American First Ladies of Distinction

 Pearl Stewart

 Pearl Stewart (b.
-1950), a journalist and journalism educator, was the first to head a major daily newspaper, the Oakland Tribune in 1992.
+1950), a journalist and journalism educator, was the first woman to lead a major daily newspaper, the Oakland Tribune in 1992, winning a Pulitzer, and later serving as president of the Maynard Institute.

 FOLLOW US